ericmuriel/technicalTestUnionAvatars/README.md

-# Getting Started with Create React App
+# TECHNICAL TEST TO UNION AVATARS

+This projcet was made with React and Three.JS.
+Render of avatar from Union avatars API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).